kragen/derctuo/transaction-per-call.md

 that time.
-If your transaction commits while holding the lease, you are guaranteed that nobody has written to the variable in the meantime, so if your transaction has to roll back and retry, at least it won't be because of *that* variable.
+If your transaction commits while holding the lease, you are guaranteed that nobody has written to the variable in the meantime, so if your transaction has to roll back and retry, at least it won’t be because of *that* variable.
 If it commits while holding such leases on all variables it read, it is guaranteed to not have to retry because of any of them.
-Similarly, you can grant "write-leases" or "write options" ("put options"?), which prevent anyone from taking out a read-lease on the variable during the given time.
+Similarly, you can grant “write-leases” or “write options” (“put options”?), which prevent anyone from taking out a read-lease on the variable during the given time.
 So if your transaction has an unexpired read lease on every variable it read, and an unexpired write lease on every variable it wrote, it is guaranteed